Updated March 14, 2023

+The following article provides an outline for Install JDK.
 The Java Development Kit (JDK) is helpful to write programs in Java.
 It is also known as the Java Platform Standard Edition (Java SE).
-JDK is an open source software provided by Sun Microsystems, now taken over by Oracle, for anyone to use freely for programming.
+JDK is an open-source software provided by Sun Microsystems, now taken over by Oracle, for anyone to use freely for programming.

 JDK has bare minimum requirements for disk space and RAM for the 64-bit Windows platform.
 It requires around 800 MB disk space to install JDK, as JRE also gets installed along with it.
-JDK requires 128 MB memory space to successfully run JDK.
+JDK requires 128 MB of memory space to run JDK successfully.
 This is the minimum RAM required for running basic and small programs, but as the size of an application increases, the memory requirement also increases for the application to run smoothly.

 Step by Step Installation Of JDK

-Before we begin to install the latest version of JDK, it is recommended to check our systems for any old JDK versions, and uninstall them.
+Before installing the latest JDK version, it is recommended to check our systems for any old JDK versions and uninstall them.
 Though we can have more than one JDK, it is easier to set paths and to work with just the latest one.

 - Go to the Oracle site and open the Java SE download page.
 Under the latest version of Java Platform, Standard Edition, click on the JDK download button.

 Next, click on the Accept License Agreement button and choose your version of Java for Windows (32-bit or 64-bit) to proceed with downloading the JDK executable file.

 - In this step, we will be running the executable JDK file (It will be a file with .exe as an extension) once the download is done.
 This installs JDK as well as JRE.
 For running this file on Windows, we will need Administrator rights.

 - To begin the installation, we need to double-click on the downloaded file, and we will be presented with the below window.

 - Click on Next to proceed with the installation, and follow the Installation guide provided for any queries.